yanganto/relayer-game/README.md

     - if name is not provided, the relayer will be name with serial numbers
   - `choice`
     - relayer may be response as `H`(Honest), `L`(Lie), `N`(No response)
     - if the lengeht of chose are shorter than other relayers, it will be deem to no response.

+We assume there always is a good guy to relay the correct headers, and the guy will name `Darwinia`, and this relayer will be automatic add into the scenario when load from config file, so please avoid to use this name for the relayer.

 ## Parameters of Equation
 The three function can use different equations, base on the function seting, following parameters of function should be filled.